University of North Alabama: History

-LaGrange graduate Dr. Richard H. Rivers, after becoming president of the college, led most of the students and all but one faculty member from the mountain in late 1854 to relocate to Florence.
-The school was re-incorporated as Florence Wesleyan University.
+LaGrange graduate Richard H. Rivers, after becoming president of the college, led most of the students and all but one faculty member from the mountain in late 1854 to relocate to Florence and re-incorporate it as Florence Wesleyan University, with 160 students enrolled in its first year of operation.
+In 1858, the remnant of the original LaGrange College was re-established as LaGrange College and Military Academy, which continued to operate until 1863, when the buildings were destroyed by Union soldiers of the 10th Missouri Cavalry.
+However, Florence Wesleyan was saved from destruction during the Civil War.